skalarproduktraum/phd-thesis/chapters/external-hardware.md

 # Input Handling and Integration of External Hardware

-In this chapter we describe the input handling subsystem of scenery, and how external hardware, such as head-mounted displays or natural user interfaces can be used.
+Here we describe the input handling subsystem of scenery, and how external hardware, such as head-mounted displays or natural user interfaces can be used.
 The major design goal for these subsystems was to enable the user to design interactions and tools cross-API — here, we are going to detail how we have achieved that.

 ## Input Handling

 Input handling is done using using Tobias Pietzsch's open-source _ui-behaviour_ library[^uibehaviourNote].
 The ui-behaviour library is heavily used in the ImageJ/Fiji ecosystem, and provides a handles input events via `InputTriggers` and `Behaviours`.
 An `InputTrigger` is the related to the physical event, such as a key press, or a mouse movement, scroll, or click.
-A `Behaviour` is the triggered action.
-Vanilla ui-behaviour is able to handle AWT input events.
+A `Behaviour` is the triggered action. _ui-behaviour_ is able to handle AWT input events.
 For scenery, we have extended the library to also be able to handle events originating from JOGL, GLFW, JavaFX, or headless windows.
 Furthermore, we extended the library to enable custom mappings for buttons of hand-held controller devices, or VRPN[^vrpnnote] devices.

 Spatial input, such as HMD positioning and rotations, are handled by the specific implementation of a `TrackerInput`, such as an `OpenVRHMD`[^openvrnote], or a `VRPNTracker`[^vrpnnote].
 Multiple of these inputs can coexist peacefully, and will not interfere with each other, but rather augment.